JezuzStardust/blender-svg-parser/README.md

 - [ ] Possibly: Add support for clipping path.
 - [ ] Possibly: Make it possible to import as grease pencil object instead.
 Or a mixed object (curves for the closed shapes and grease pencil for all strokes).
 - [ ] Possibly: Add support for text.
+- [ ] Add settings for choosing where origin is positioned.
+Upper/mid/lower left/mid/right.

 ## Improvements/changes